-Variety Of Sound – Freebe fantastico
+Variety Of Sound – Freebe Fantastico

-In use this is a simple BUS compressor that works more like a leveling amplifier.
-It has a stereo or duel-mono layout and a special M/S (Middle/Side) setting – The top row of knobs control the center of the mix, or the more ‘mono’ stuff.
+In use, this is a simple BUS compressor that works more like a levelling amplifier.
+It has a stereo or duel-mono layout and a special M/S (Middle/Side) setting – The top row of knobs controls the centre of the mix or the more ‘mono’ stuff.
 The bottom row controls the wider frequencies.
-It kinda sounds and works like a duel LA2A, but then again not really – but thats how I approach it in use.
-Its way to subtle to be used as a track comp, but on a BUS it works magic ‘gluing’ those dynamics together.
+It kinda sounds and works like a duel LA2A, but then again not really – but that’s how I approach it in use.
+It’s way too subtle to be used as a track comp, but on a BUS it works magic ‘glueing’ those dynamics together.

 You drive this beastie very simply….range is your threshold, and drive is your boost.
 The timing knob refers to the release value, but put simply – P1 is fast, and P6 is slow, you will see the meters reacting to your choices.
 Density Mk3 is so transparent, it’s crazy.
 You can be hitting 5-6db of gain reduction and not even hear it working.
 The timing controls will stuff that up if what you’re after is a pumping effect, sure crank it up.
 But at decent levels, you will not find anything else, free or otherwise, on the market that performs as well as Density does on your mixed busses.